 State Risk Management advises departments to either not purchase insurance or purchase insurance to the full value of the item being shipped.

-For more information on Shipping Insurance, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Shipping Insurance, contact the Insurance and Claims Services department at (928) 523-2009.